• +1 (778) 384 2800

 • Types:

-Exit push buttons can be traditional mechanical buttons or touchless sensors that activate when a hand is waved in front of them.
+Exit buttons can be traditional mechanical buttons or touchless sensors that activate when a hand is waved in front of them.

 • Importance: